adnanbaysal/truchet-tiles/README.md

-A pygame based implementation of Truchet tiling defined in [this blog post](https://medium.com/@adbaysal/exploring-truchet-tiles-da61f02981a0).
+A drawsvg and Django based implementation of Truchet tiling defined in [this blog post](https://medium.com/@adbaysal/exploring-truchet-tiles-da61f02981a0).

-## How to use
+## How to use with Django
 First install dependencies, preferably in a virtual environment.

-### Rectangular Tiling
+Then run the web server with `python web_ui/manage.py` (or using the run config if you are using VS Code).
+Then for the rectangular tiling, open http://127.0.0.1:8000/rect in your browser.
+Use the UI to change the display settings of the tiling.

+Some settings will not take affect depending on other settings:

+* Invert colors requires Fill to be selected.
+* Line width needs Fill to be NOT selected.
+* Hybrid fill mode needs both Fill and Curved to be selected.
+* Animate needs Fill to be NOT selected (may change in the future).
+* Animation mode needs Animate to be selected.

-#### Running with Pygame (unix only)
+## How to use with Pygame (unix only)
-Run rectangular/pygame_ui.py.
+Run `python rectangular/pygame_ui.py`.
 This will open a pygame screen.
 Use the following keys to alter the tiling:

 * **UP-DOWN Arrows:** Change the function being shown
 * **LEFT-RIGHT Arrows:** Regenerate an image in the random function mode.